 Impact of Sealing Juvenile Records

-If the court approves the petition and seals the juvenile records, the court then treats the juvenile court proceedings as if they never occurred.
-In most states, this means that if you're asked whether you have a criminal or juvenile offense history, you can legally say no. Likewise, if an employer, educational institution, government agency, or other entity does a background check on you, your juvenile court history will not come up.
-So having your juvenile record sealed can have tremendous advantages when you're applying for a job or professional license or in any other situation that might involve inquiries about your criminal history.
+If the court approves the petition and seals the juvenile records, the juvenile court proceedings are treated in many respects as if they never occurred.
+In many states, this means that if you're asked whether you have a criminal or juvenile offense history, you can legally say no.

 The sealing is not absolute, however.
 In certain circumstances, the expunged juvenile record may be accessible.
-For example, if you apply for a job with a law enforcement agency, chances are your record will be visible to that agency when they run a background check on you.
-If your juvenile record contains a vehicle-related violation, an insurance company may be able to access a record of that offense when you apply for car insurance.
-Finally, juvenile offenses that are expunged from a record may still be used to increase the severity of a sentence that's handed down after a later juvenile offense or criminal court conviction.
+For example, if you apply for a job with a law enforcement agency, your record might be visible to that agency when they run a background check on you.
+Or if your juvenile record contains a vehicle-related violation, an insurance company might be able to access a record of that offense when you apply for car insurance.
+Finally, juvenile offenses that are expunged from a record often may still be used to increase the severity of a sentence that's handed down after a later offense as a juvenile or adult.